 Above Parallel Barbell Squat

 NOTE: The video above shows squats done roughly to parallel.
-You can use the same instructions for the set up and execution, but stop the descent when your knees hit roughly 90 degrees.
+You can use the same instructions for the set up and execution, but stop the descent when your knees hit roughly a 90-degree angle.

 If you have bad knees that hurt when you squat, sometimes shortening the range of motion is enough to solve the problem.

-Squatting to the point where your knees hit roughly 90 degrees, which is slightly higher than a parallel squat, is still low enough to stimulate growth in your quads and glutes.
+Squatting to the point where your knees hit roughly a 90-degree angle, which is slightly higher than a parallel squat, is still low enough to stimulate growth in your quads and glutes.

 How To